Share This Guide, Choose Your Platform!

 Introduction -the Companies House Confirmation Statement

 As a limited company contractor or UK limited company owner, you may wonder what is a Companies House Confirmation Statement form.
-When we consider what is a ltd company confirmation statement, this is an annual filing requirement for all UK companies, Notably, you will need to file a Confirmation Statement (form CS01) and pay the annual fee for your business each year.
+When we consider what is a ltd company confirmation statement, this is an annual filing requirement for all UK companies.
+Notably, you will need to file a Confirmation Statement (form CS01) and pay the annual fee for your UK contracting business each year.
 This form is effectively a limited company annual return for your business.

 The company Confirmation Statement form came into force in the UK on 30 June 2016.
 This applies to each UK small business that operates as a company.
 Furthermore, the form replaced a previous version named the Companies House annual return.

-Whether you have just set up your own company or you have been running your company for a while, the Confirmation Statement (Companies House) is a form which you will need to file every 12 months.
+Whether you have just set up your own company for contracting or you have been running your company for a while, the Confirmation Statement (Companies House) is a form which you will need to file every 12 months.

 What is a Confirmation Statement for a limited company?